raml-org/raml-js-parser-2/documentation/GettingStarted.md

 RandomPet : UnionTypeDeclaration
 ```

-###Runtime Type System
+###Nominal Type System

-Apart from AST, the parser provides one more way of representing types: runtime type system.
-Runtime type system has several advantages in comparison with AST: it allows to
+Apart from AST, the parser provides one more way of representing types: nominal type system.
+Nominal type system has several advantages in comparison with AST: it allows to

 * explore type hierarchy in a natural way
 * obtain consistent object representations for component types of arrays and union types.

-Having a `TypeDeclaration` instance in hands one can obtain a runtime type by means of `TypeDeclaration.runtimeDefinition()` method returning `ITypeDefinition`:
+Having a `TypeDeclaration` instance in hands one can obtain a nominal type by means of `TypeDeclaration.localType()` method returning `ITypeDefinition`:

 ![GettingStarted_BasicNodeRuntimeDefinition](images/GettingStarted_BasicNodeRuntimeDefinition.png)